 Advanced beginners remain on the brink of this developmental task.
 Unlike the competent nurses we studied, advanced beginners never rejected or seriously doubted the authority of more experienced clinicians.
-Rather, they began to wonder when and if they would rely on themselves rather than others to determine action.
+Rather, they began to wonder when and if they would rely on themselves rather than on others to determine action.
 When disagreements about an assessment or a plan arose with more experienced staff, advanced beginners experienced considerable distress.

-I felt that I was, not battling, but coming up against more experience than I had and I didn't trust my reasoning. . . .
-And I really had to challenge them, and I felt very uncomfortable doing that, because here I am just hot-shot, thinks she knows everything.
+I felt that I was not battling but coming up against more experience than I had, and I didn't trust my reasoning....
+And I really had to challenge them, and I felt very uncomfortable doing that, because here I am just a hotshot who thinks she knows everything.

 Advanced beginners consistently followed the advice of more experienced clinicians when there was a disagreement.
-However, strong emotions marked narratives where breakdown in patient care resulted from following others' advice.
-In this group we see the early glimpses of the disillusionment about other's knowledge that becomes a central crisis for competent nurses.
+However, strong emotions marked narratives where breakdown in patient care resulted from following the advice of others.
+In this group, we see the early glimpses of the disillusionment about the knowledge of others that becomes a central crisis for competent nurses.